Clear the Digital Path for Your Customers

 While these are large-scale examples, the same approach can be applied on a smaller scale to remove friction when selling any product or service.
 Standard web technologies may be used to create user-friendly interfaces for your prospects and customers, and connect existing internal systems to remove any barriers to doing business.

-Start with a customer journey map
+Start with a digital customer journey map

-To get started, create a customer journey map that outlines the ideal path for customers, from becoming aware of your offerings to becoming a strong customer advocate for your brand.
+To get started, create a digital customer journey map that outlines the ideal path for customers, from becoming aware of your offerings to becoming a strong customer advocate for your brand.
 These are some examples of areas in your customer journey that may need attention before you digitize the customer experience:

 - Is your brand prominent enough on the channels where your audience is today (search engines, social channels, affiliated websites, etc.) to generate leads?